outsidedav/swift/machine_learning/recognition.md

 ## Step 2.
 Downloading and building dependencies
 {: ###download-and-build-dependencies}

-Using your favorite text editor, create a new file called `Cartfile` in the root directory of your project (where your `.xcodeproj` file is located).
-Then add a line to specify the Watson Swift SDK as a dependency:
+Using your favorite text editor, create a file that is called `Cartfile` in the root directory of your project (where your `.xcodeproj` file is located).
+Then, add a line to specify the Watson Swift SDK as a dependency:
 ```
 github "watson-developer-cloud/swift-sdk"
 ```
 {: pre}

-For a production app, you may also want to specify a particular [version requirement](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#version-requirement) to avoid unexpected changes from new releases of the Watson Swift SDK.
+For a production app, you can specify a particular [version requirement](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#version-requirement) to avoid unexpected changes from new releases of the Watson Swift SDK.

 With the `Cartfile` in place, now you can download and build the dependencies.
 Use a terminal to navigate to the root directory of your project, then run Carthage: